c0rdyc3ps/ScrappyDoo/README.md

 There are a few issues:
   - Some of the generated cypher queries might not work
   - To query full attack paths in BloodHound, you need to make sure the `"isTraversable" : true` property is included on the edge
+  - You will need to create your own icons file to have the node icons populate in BloodHound (sample included in repo for the shown attack path)